 After graduating from the University of Pennsylvania Law School, Ms. Jimenez spent 13 years at the helm of Mt.
 Airy USA, a nonprofit real estate development corporation in Philadelphia's historic Mt.
 Airy neighborhood.
 As its Executive Director, Ms. Jimenez led Mt.
 Airy USA’s successful efforts to transform its neighborhood’s long-blighted commercial corridor into a thriving dining and retail destination in Northwest Philadelphia.
 Employing real estate development strategies as a primary catalyst for this transformation, Ms. Jimenez led the development of various commercial and residential projects – from rental to homeownership to condo – and acquired a six-acre site for the agency’s next venture – a $50 million transit village.

 In 2006, President Bush appointed Jimenez to a five-year term on the Community Development Advisory Board of the U.S. Treasury Department's Community Development Financial Institutions Fund.
-Active locally, Ms. Jimenez serves as a trustee of La Salle University and as a board member of the Einstein Healthcare Network.
+Active locally, Ms. Jimenez serves as a board member of the Einstein Healthcare Network.
 Jimenez is also a regular panelist on WPVI’s Inside Story, a weekly public affairs show on 6ABC in Philadelphia and serves as an occasional guest on The Larry Kane Show, airing on the Comcast Network.